psatyajeet/personal-site/src/pages/posts/2019/07/10/why-buy-books.md

 This change has been one small step towards building a more consistent reading habit.

 [^1]_This is not an indictment of public libraries.
 For those who cannot afford to buy books, libraries are an invaluable resource.
 I am very thankful for the impact of the Plainsboro Public Library and its staff on my early development._

+Many thanks to Osman and Shubhro for helping revise drafts of this post.
+Also, check out Shubhro's great piece about the [rules for reading books](http://www.shubhro.com/2019/07/11/rules-reading/).